Creating Texture Images with a Digital Camera

-If your image is larger than your scanner bed, you can do one of the following:
+If your image is bigger than your scanner bed, do one of the following:

 - Scan the image multiple times and piece the results together using software.